IBM-Cloud/vnf-samples/ha/setup.md

 # Deploy the VNF

 There are multiple IBM Cloud VNF catalog offerings.
 Vendor specific details will be provided at a later date.
+Several use cases specific to Palo Alto and F5 VNF's are discussed below in the "Configure Custom Routes" section.

 1) Ensure the VNF data interface is on the same shared subnet as the NLB we will provision later.
 2) Ensure the VNF data interface (shared subnet with NLB) has "Allow IP Spoofing" enabled.
 You can enable through the VPC VSI UI -> Network Interfaces